The Art Jess Scholarship is currently accepting applications.

 - Three current (written and dated within 12 months) letters of recommendation.
 If applicant is a previous Art Jess Scholarship recipient, one current recommendation letter must be from a program advisor or professor if the applicant hasn’t yet chosen a program (major)

-- Résumé of education, work experience, activities, personal interests, honors/awards, and volunteer activities
+- Résumé of education, work experience, activities, personal interests, honors/awards, and community service/volunteer activities

 - Community service essay describing community service, volunteer activities, and any honors and/or awards